davidsichinava/georgia_elections_data/README.md

 ## 2024 Parliamentary Elections

-This [folder]("2024_parliamentary") contains election data digitized by 87 volunteers.
+This [folder](/2024_parliamentary) contains election data digitized by 87 volunteers.
 Since the CEC doesn't immediately digitize full protocol data, we did it manually.
-Data will be updated periodically if I find data entry errors
+Data will be updated periodically if I find data entry errors.
+If you do too, drop me a line at david[at]sichinava[dot]ge.

 Here are data collected by other people: